Tostedt: History

 The first recording of Tostedt go back to 1105.
-In 1625 the jurisdiction was established in Tostedt.
-Even today Tostedt is the place of a local court with jurisdiction of the trade register for the entire region of the Elbe-Weser triangle.
+In 1625 the jurisdiction was established in Tostedt, and Tostedt still has a local court with jurisdiction of the trade register in the Elbe-Weser triangle region.
+The house of the old post office Am Sande was once a coaching inn, where the Emperor Napoleon once stayed overnight.

-In the house of the old post office Am Sande, where the horses were changed by the stagecoaches, the French Emperor Napoleon once stayed for a stop over.
-The places Todtglüsingen and Tostedt were united on July 1, 1972.
+Todtglüsingen and Tostedt were united on July 1, 1972.

 Politics

 Council

-The members of the council, which was elected in 2011, are:
+The members of the council, which was elected in 2026, are: